nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/honey-raes-related-data.md

 ## Summary
 As you can see, this is quite a lot of code inside the handler.
 But it's important to note all the things that this code is doing:
 - Managing a connection to the database (over the network)
-- sending a SQL query to get data
+- Sending a SQL query to get data
-- _parsing_ that tabular data into strongly-typed .NET objects that our .NET API understands
+- _Parsing_ that tabular data into strongly-typed .NET objects that our .NET API understands
-- returning that data in the HTTP response as JSON.
+- Returning that data in the HTTP response as JSON.

 If you are having a hard time understanding _why_ the `while` and `if` statements are necessary, take a look at the results of this query in pgAdmin again. the reader object will go through the table of results row-by-row, one row per iteration of the `while` loop.
 Think about what needs to be done with each row, and try to map that to the code in the handler above.